-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with Essex Business School.
 On this course, you learn what’s involved in managing organisations in an increasingly complex world.
 We look at the enduring patterns in how people, groups, organisations, economies and societies function and interact.
 By understanding these behaviours, you can manage them effectively in times of significant change.

 With BSc Business Management, you gain a rich understanding of how organisations operate – what they do, how they develop strategies and why.
-Topics include:

-In your final year, you will have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation (subject to approval).
-This will give you the chance to further develop vital employability skills in areas of research, time management critical thinking.
+In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
+This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you: